 CIVEA offers Private and Corporate membership to all civil enforcement businesses regardless of their size or aspirations.

-The Civil Enforcement Association (CIVEA) has been formed through the amalgamation of two established trade associations in the civil enforcement industry; the Association of Civil Enforcement Agencies (ACEA) and the Enforcement Services Association (ESA).
+The Civil Enforcement Association (CIVEA) was formed through the amalgamation of two established trade associations in the civil enforcement industry; the Association of Civil Enforcement Agencies (ACEA) and the Enforcement Services Association (ESA).
 Both had a proud tradition of promoting higher standards in the industry and can trace their roots back to the formation of the Certificated Bailiffs Association (CBA) in 1906.
-CIVEA thus becomes the single voice for private certificated bailiffs in England and Wales.
+CIVEA thus became the single voice for private certificated bailiffs in England and Wales.

-The association is run by an Executive Council which, initially, will be a combination of the Executive Councils of the two former associations.
-Once the interim integration process is complete the Executive Council will comprise twelve Councillors, each elected at the Annual General meeting of the association, and from which a President, Vice President and Treasurer will be selected.
-In addition the immediate past President of the association will form part of the Executive Council for a period of two years.
+The association is run by an Executive Council which comprises twelve Councillors, each elected at the Annual General meeting of the association, and from which a President, Vice President and Treasurer are selected.
+In addition the immediate past President of the association forms part of the Executive Council for a period of two years.
 The association also appoints a Director General to administer the association on a day-to-day basis.

 513 Bradford Road